Dietetics focuses on the clinical management of disease and the prevention of nutrition-related disorders at an individual or population level.

 Biochemistry/ Genetics/ Health and Society / Cell Biology & Human Physiology/ Interprofessional Education 1/ Introduction to Nutrition/ Key Investigative Skills 1/ Microbiology

-Communication and Facilitation of Change/ Food Science/ Immunology/ Integrating Module 2/ Interprofessional Education 2/ Nutrition/ Pharmacology/ Systems Biology
+Communication and Facilitation of Change/ Food Science/ Immunology/ Integrating Module 2/ Interprofessional Education 2/ Nutrition/ Pharmacology/ Systems Biology/ plus one clinical placement block.

 Irish Leaving Certificate: